DesyncTheThird/corne-keymap/readme.md

 The `LCTL` key also sets a weak one shot `Ctrl` modifier for the `Backspace` key only to allow for faster usage while typing.
 The one shot modifier lingers for 500ms and is removed on any other keypress (without being applied).

+The `Basic` key on the `Utility` layer disables home row mods and combos on this base layer.

 ## Data